aimms/documentation/webui/side-panels-grd-pages.rst

 .. image:: images/SPGL_SelectPage.png
 			:align: center

-Step 2: You will see a 2-column width page.
+Step 2: You will see a narrow fixed width page.
 Switch to the "Page" tab, notice that ``Layout 11`` is assigned by default.

 .. image:: images/SPGL_Layout11Default.png
 			:align: center